Back to blog

 First of all, tell us about your business and state your goals related to the app.
 Keep in mind that in the process of analysing your needs, new challenges may emerge, and that's fine.
 Creating a technical specification for a mobile app is necessary to ensure that everyone involved in the project, including developers, designers, investors, and even yourself understands the problems that the future mobile app must solve.

-1. Identifying Key Problems Your Mobile App Will Solve
+1. How to Define Problems and Goals for Your Mobile App

 Problems always arise from specific situations - describe them.
 At what points in your business activities does the need for the future app's features arise?